Low-dose CT Lung Screenings Can Save Lives

 - Nearly 160,000 Americans die of lung cancer each year.

 - Through early detection, we can save lives

 Based on the findings of the National Lung Screening Trial (NLST), we know that CT lung screening can save lives of people at high risk for developing lung cancer.

-You may qualify for a low-cost LDCT lung screening at Mercy Medical Center if you fall into one of these categories:
+You may qualify for a low-dose lung screening at Mercy Medical Center if you meet the following criteria:

 - You are currently a smoker or have quit within the past 15 years.